kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/fluentbit-multiple.md

 ---
-title: Multiple Fluent Bits in the cluster
+title: Multiple Fluent Bit agents in the cluster
 weight: 500
 ---